daviddoo02/Legolas-an-open-source-biped/README.md

     Alternatively, use the provided STL files located in `CAD/Legolas/V2/STLs` to 3D print your own robot.

-4. **Acquire required electronics:**

-    Acquire the required electronics as specified in the code repository.
+4. Assemble the robot and have fun!

 ## Required Materials